crux-bphc/chronofactorem-rewrite/README.md

 ### Dev

-Running the project with the `dev` profile runs the project with `nodemon`, hot-reloading the running container as soon as you save changes to your code.
+Running the project with the `dev` profile runs the backend with `nodemon`, and creates a bind mount with vite on the frontend, hot-reloading the running containers as soon as you save changes to your code.
+More importantly, this also creates an `nginx` container that makes the frontend and backend the same host to allow easy integration of the two.
+The `NGINX_PORT` defines which port it opens up for development.
+The frontend will be available at `http://localhost:NGINX_PORT/` and the backend will be at `http://localhost:NGINX_PORT/api`.

+**NOTE:** Changes to the `package.json`, `pnpm-lock.yaml` obviously, will require container rebuilds, and since the frontend container caches dependencies for the `dev` profile, we highly recommend rebuilding the containers entirely using `docker compose --profile dev down` and `docker compose --profile dev up --build`.

 #### Containers in the `dev` profile

 - db
 - backend-dev
+- frontend-dev
+- nginx-dev

 **NOTE:** This same `db` container is used in `prod` and `ingestion`

 ### Prod

+**NOTE:** As of this commit, prod containers for the frontend do not exist, and it is not verified whether or not the backend prod containers still work after the container reworking.

-Running the project with the `prod` profile compiles the code, and runs the container while replicating the exact process with which the project is hosted on our server.
+Running the project with the `prod` profile compiles the backend code, and runs the container while replicating the exact process with which the project is hosted on our server.
 It is a good idea to test any PR with this profile before merging it. **In rare cases, what might work in `dev` might not work in `prod`.** Better safe than sorry!

 #### Containers in the `prod` profile